byul5810/Temp-Humidity-Arduino-with-Android/README.md

 ### App Details
 - The device is capable of displaying the temperature and humidity data of the current location to the mobile device using.
+- Depends on the temperature and humidity, Arduino device turn on the diffrent light on the breadboard.

 ### Skills
 - Android